guidance-guarantee-programme/pension_guidance/content/benefits.md

 #If you're on benefits

+%The example on this page about the Pension Credit applies from April 2015.%

 Usually, the more you have in income and savings, the less you'll receive in benefits.
 Your income includes any money from your pension pot, eg taking a tax-free lump sum.

 Money from your pension could increase your total income to a level that means you're not eligible for a certain benefit any more.